mlcommons/ck/docs/guide/cbench-commands.md

 cb push-result {name of the existing dashboard} --file="$PWD/result.json"
 ```

-where "result.json" file contains a list of dictionaries with results.
+where "result.json" contains a list of dictionaries with results.